sergiohzlz/sergiohzlz.github.io/README.md

 - Masters in Nonlinear Dynamics and Complex Systems at UACM
   Thesis: Study of the Travelling Salesman Problem with Discrete Beta Distribution

-I can survive and comunicate in english, and I wish I could be at least that good in french, which is only basic.
+I can survive and comunicate myself in english.
+And I wish I could be at least that good in french, which is only basic.

 ### Courses